sdg-data-canada-odd-donnees/cif-cic_dev/_pages/methodology.md

 The goals are underpinned by a framework of global indicators that allow Canada and other countries to monitor and report on progress.
 They cover a broad range of social, environmental, and economic issues with a focus on the most vulnerable and a commitment to “leave no one behind”.
 To complement the global goals, countries are encouraged to develop a national implementation plan that focuses on country-developed indicators to address specific national contexts and priorities to achieve the SDGs.

-To support Canada’s domestic implementation of the SDGs that the Government of Canada has committed to, a [national strategy](https://www.canada.ca/en/employment-social-development/programs/agenda-2030/moving-forward.html) has been established.
-In addition, the development of a Canadian-specific indicator framework was an opportunity to elaborate on the UN goals with a set of indicators that align more closely with Canada’s domestic priorities related to sustainable development.
+To support the Government of Canada’s commitment to a domestic implementation of the SDGs, a [national strategy](https://www.canada.ca/en/employment-social-development/programs/agenda-2030/moving-forward.html) has been established.
+In addition, the development of a Canadian-specific indicator framework was an opportunity to elaborate on the UN goals with a set of indicators that align more closely with Canada’s domestic priorities in sustainable development.

 ## Measuring Progress
-Measuring and monitoring progress with reliable information is key to understanding how Canada advances toward the achievement of the SDGs.
+Measuring and monitoring progress with reliable information is key to understanding how a country advances towards the achievement of the SDGs.

-Closely monitoring the progress of each indicator not only illustrates where Canada is making progress or areas where progress is not being made and Canada can focus its efforts, but also communicates how Canada is doing in an open and transparent manner.
+Closely monitoring the progress of each indicator not only shows where a country is making progress or falling behind, which helps to better focus its efforts, but also communicates how the country is performing in an open and transparent manner.
 A robust measure of progress quantifies an indicator’s progress towards reaching the target in a scientific manner and can be used as a tool to better understand success of policies and actions taken to achieve those targets.
-It can also act as a clear signal to decision-makers to readjust or develop effective evidence-based policies to help ensure Canada achieves its targets.
+It can also act as a clear signal to decision-makers to readjust or develop effective evidence-based policies to help ensure the country achieves its targets.

 ## Methodology Adopted
-The Canadian Indicator Framework (CIF) lays the foundation for Canada to measure and report its progress on the 17 SDGs within the Canadian context.
-The CIF focuses on Canadian priorities for sustainable development and can be considered a complement to the Global Indicator Framework.
-In the CIF the 17 Sustainable Development Goals are complemented by 33 ambitions and 86 indicators that are Canadian specific.
-However, unlike the Global Indicator Framework where every indicator has a target, less than half of the indicators in the CIF currently have a defined target, either quantitative (e.g., target 11.5 *By 2030, 22% of commuters use sustainable transportation*) or aspirational (e.g., target 5.3 *Greater representation of women in leadership roles*).
+The Global Indicator Framework (GIF) lays the foundation for Canada and all other countries to measure and report their progress towards the 17 SDGs.
+The GIF divides the 17 SDGs across 169 targets and 234 unique indicators, all of which were agreed upon and are measured consistently by all United Nations Member States.
+The Canadian Indicator Framework (CIF) focuses on Canadian priorities for sustainable development and can be considered a complement to the GIF.
+The CIF complements the 17 SDGs with 33 ambitions and 86 indicators that are specific to Canada.
+Across the GIF and the CIF, indicators may have defined quantitative targets (e.g., GIF 1.2 and CIF 1.1 both target a 50% reduction of the poverty rate according to national definitions), aspirational targets (e.g., CIF target 5.3 *Greater representation of women in leadership roles*), or no target at all.

-To complement the CIF, Statistics Canada has developed a robust and simple method of measuring progress which can be reported using visualizations that allow data users to easily see areas of progress or weakness.
+To complement the GIF and the CIF, Statistics Canada has developed a robust and simple method of measuring progress which can be reported using visualizations that allow data users to easily see areas of progress or weakness.
 Even in the absence of specific quantitative targets, an estimate of progress can inform whether undesired trends are being observed by reporting progress deterioration.
 In essence, this measure of progress provides a simplified illustration of Canada’s progress towards achieving the SDGs, assuming that the current trends are maintained.

 ### Requirements
 Statistics Canada identified essential requirements for the adopted methodology.
 The guiding principle for the methodology was the necessity of a consistent and easily interpretable measure that could reach a broad audience while maintaining scientific integrity.